roomMaster Web App — DAU +700% on US launch day

 The rest of the Valsoft hospitality portfolio — Booking Engine, Channel Management, AI Concierge, AI Revenue Management, AI Voice Agent, Metasearch — had no clean way to integrate.
 Each satellite team that wanted to plug into the legacy PMS had to navigate the same undocumented Clarion codebase and denormalized MariaDB schema independently.

 The strategic answer was roomMaster Nova (cloud-native rebuild via AI PDLC).
 But Nova was a long-term effort by a four-person team and would not be customer-ready for months.
+In parallel, the legacy rw5main product itself is being ported screen-by-screen via an audit-first parity pipeline — this web app is the third leg: the interim layer that ships modern functionality on top of the untouched legacy today.

 Approach